Banananananananaa/AI-Project/README.md

 The preprocessor takes the Twitter messages asas input in the form of a strings and returns a list of processed words, without noise such as punctuation smileys etc.
 ```
+__The preprocessor takes the Twitter messages asas input in the form of a strings and returns a list of processed words, without noise such as punctuation smileys etc.__

 class Preprocessor()
 	Remove all occurrences of '@' in a tweet using regular expression comparison
 	class atremoval(Preprocessor)